carlos-lorenzo/neurodaq-firmware/README.md

 See [`pin_mappings.md`](pin_mappings.md) for the full ESP32-S3 ↔ ADS1299 / IMU /
 battery table.
 Note `CS2_ADC` (GPIO21) is routed for a **second cascaded ADS1299 that is neither populated nor driven by firmware**; the IMU and battery-management I2C pins are mapped but currently unused.
+These pins were left there for future upgrades (battery charge monitoring, expanding to 16 channels).

 ## Component status